 Click Count (4)

-Q258 Below we describe some policies, on which we will survey your opinion.
+Q258 Below we will describe some policies on which we would like to survey your opinion.
 To check that you have attentively read the descriptions, we will ask some understanding questions afterwards: those who get correct answers can win up to £150.

-National redistribution scheme: This policy would increase taxes on the top 1% and provide cash transfers to all adults.
+National redistribution scheme: This policy would increase taxes on the wealthiest 1% and provide cash transfers to all adults.
 More precisely, each British adult would receive £20 per month (that is, £240 per year).
-This would be financed by an increase of the income tax on household income in excess of £15,000 per month, leaving taxes unchanged for income below £15,000 per month.
+This would be financed by an increase of the income tax on household earning £15,000 per month or more, leaving taxes unchanged for households earning less than £15,000 per month.
 Global Climate scheme: In 2015, all countries have agreed to contain global warming "well below +2 °C".
 To limit global warming to this level, there is a maximum amount of greenhouse gases we can emit globally.
-To meet the climate target, a limited number of permits to emit greenhouse gases can be created globally.
-Polluting firms would be required to buy permits to cover their emissions.
+To meet such target, a limited number of permits to emit greenhouse gases can be delivered globally.
+Polluting firms would be required to buy these permits to cover their emissions.
 Such a policy would make fossil fuel companies pay for their emissions and progressively raise the price of fossil fuels.
 Higher prices would encourage people and companies to use less fossil fuels, reducing greenhouse gas emissions.
 In accordance with the principle that each human has an equal right to pollute, the revenues generated by the sale of permits could finance a global basic income.
 Each adult would receive $30 (that is £25) per month, thereby lifting out of extreme poverty the 700 million people who earn less than $2/day.
 The typical British person would lose out financially £20 per month (as he or she would face £45 per month in price increases, which is higher than the £25 they would receive).
 The policy could be put in place as soon as countries totaling more than 60% of global emissions agree on it.
-Countries that would refuse to take part in the policy could face sanctions (like tariffs) from the rest of the World and would be excluded from the basic income.
+Countries that would refuse to take part in the policy could face sanctions (like financial penalties) from the rest of the World and would be excluded from the basic income.
 Insulation plan: To reduce CO2 emissions and energy insecurity, this policy would require that all buildings meet energy efficiency targets: at least rating E in 2030 and rating C in 2040.
 The UK government would subsidise half the cost of insulation for all households, and up to 90% for the poorest households.
-Insulation work would cost £25 billion a year, but would deliver energy savings greater than this cost.
+Insulation work would cost £25 billion a year but would deliver energy savings greater than this cost.
 Death penalty for major crimes: This measure would reintroduce capital punishment for major crimes such as terrorism and mass shootings.
 Now, we will ask you questions on some of the above policies.